 In many cases, it will still be worth it to get a Service Dog despite this all, but it’s good to be prepared.

 It may get frustrating having to answer the same questions every single day from different people, wherever you go, especially if you’re just in the mood to be left alone.

 Cost Of Service Dog – It Goes Beyond The Initial Cost

-While there may be little or no cost upfront to get your Service Dog (Thanks to very generous donations and sponsorship at most of the Service Dog programs and organizations… Thank You!), remember that you will be responsible for subsequent costs; and that there will be ongoing costs for as long as you have your dog, which could be 10 or even 15 years.
+While there may be little or no cost upfront to get your Service Dog, remember that you will be responsible for subsequent costs; and that there will be ongoing costs for as long as you have your dog, which could be 10 or even 15 years.

 Service Dogs do not usually work into old age, but if you choose to keep your dog after his retirement, he will still of course continue to need stuff that costs money.
 So the cost of service dog is a gift that can keep on giving, but that’s no different from any other animal.

 Just Some of the Costs to Think About

 - Food for the dog – is it a big dog?
 Big dogs need more food!